Here you can find Answers to Frequently Asked Questions and some helpful tips and tricks …

 Mignot, C. (2018).
 Color (and 3D) for Scanning Electron Microscopy.
 Microscopy Today, 26(3), 12-17. doi:10.1017/S1551929518000482

-Our Tabletop SEM uses a Pfeiffer Hi-Pace80 Turbo pump which is pretty much the standard TMP used in these smaller SEMs.
+Our Tabletop SEM uses a Pfeiffer Hi-Pace80 Turbo pump which is pretty much the standard TMP used in all brands of these smaller SEMs.
 There is also a roughing pump.
 We offer 2 types.
-Our standard is a Rotary Vane Pump which has an oil reservoir that needs to be drained and filled about every year or two.
+Our EM-30 Plus comes standard with surprisingly quiet Rotary Vane Pump which has an oil reservoir that needs to be drained and filled about every year or two.

-The optional pump is a Pfeiffer MVP Diaphragm pump which uses no oil but due to its back and forth cyclical design, it does create considerable vibration which can be a consideration for some installations.
+The EM-30 Next and EM-30 LE come standard with a more expensive Pfeiffer MVP Diaphragm pump which is oil-free.
 This type diaphragm pump is what all other suppliers use (Hitachi, Jeol, Phenom).

 If you need an oil-free roughing pump, the diaphragm is the better choice however there are other oil-free pump choices that also produce higher vacuum levels such as scroll pumps.